Small Drafts, Big Verdict: Information-Intensive Visual Reasoning via Speculation: Experiments

 \textbf{Benchmarks.} We evaluate SV on three information-intensive benchmarks and extend the evaluation to a representative high-resolution benchmark, providing a comprehensive assessment of fine-grained visual reasoning: InfographicVQA~\citep{mathew2021infographicvqa}, ChartMuseum~\citep{tang2025chartmuseum}, ChartQAPro~\citep{masry2025chartqapro} and HR-Bench 4K~\citep{wang2025divide}.
 InfographicVQA collects infographics with an average high resolution over 2k, designed to test reasoning over layout, graphical and textual content, including operations such as counting, sorting, and basic arithmetic.
 ChartMuseum and ChartQAPro introduce substantially greater visual reasoning complexity by covering a broad spectrum of real-world chart types and question formats, revealing a large performance gap between current Large VLMs and humans.
 These benchmarks require models to visually ground relevant regions, extract information, and conduct reasoning to answer queries.

-We further assess generalization to high-resolution images on HR-Bench 4K.
-It comprises two sub-tasks: FSP (Fine-grained Single-instance Perception) and FCP (Fine-grained Cross-instance Perception), stressing small-object perception and cross-instance reasoning under high-resolution inputs.
+We further assess generalization to high-resolution perception on HR-Bench 4K.
+It comprises two sub-tasks: FSP (Fine-grained Single-instance Perception) and FCP (Fine-grained Cross-instance Perception), stressing small-object perception and cross-instance reasoning.
+We also test on two additional multimodal reasoning benchmarks, TallyQA~\citep{acharya2019tallyqa} and MathVista~\citep{lu2023mathvista}, covering open-ended counting with relational reasoning and mathematical visual reasoning.